 For anyone familiar with UIKit and Interface Builder, SwiftUI can be a double-edged sword: on one hand, it’s wonderful how quickly and safely you can build UI; on the other, it can feel frustratingly brittle when common paradigms aren’t fully established.

-Managing sheet presentation is one such area where good patterns don't seem well documented--it's easy to see how to use the API if you only need to present a single sheet, but the moment you want to present multiple sheets, things become less obvious.
+Managing sheet presentation is one such area where good patterns don’t seem well documented—it’s easy to see how to use the API if you only need to present a single sheet, but the moment you want to present multiple sheets, things become less obvious.

 For example, most documentation focuses on the sheet(isPresented:onDismiss:content:) API.
 This uses a boolean binding to determine whether the sheet should be shown.
 It looks something like this: